 Double braids, Spanish braids, Doug’s Braid pick-up patterns can also be designed by “trial-and-see-how-you-like-it”, but they are a little trickier to remember and jot down into chart form.
 And conversely, designing a charted pattern “on the chart” can be sort of like making a mosaic in the dark!
 It might turn out great as a braid, but is unlikely to look the way you imagined.

 The problem with charts:

-Unfortunately, the more complex the braid, the harder/ less intuitive it is to plan designs for it, even in chart form.
+Unfortunately, the more complex the braid, the harder/ less intuitive it can be to plan designs for it, even in chart form.